JerrardL/tesseract/README.md

 [BACK TO CONTENTS](#contents) | [RUN THE APP](#tldr-running-the-app)

 ### Categorisation
 This enrichment provides categorisation on image and video files which have already been classified.
 This works by using the classified results from image classification or video object recognition to categorise them into departments which share similarities.
 This works using a gloVe text file which contains a vast amount of words which have been placed into pre defined categories. gloVe represents [Global Vectors for Word Representation](https://nlp.stanford.edu/projects/glove/); a learning algorithm created by people at Stanford University.
 Categorisation is dependant on classification.
 It will not work if an image or video has not been classified.
-Therefore it shares the same supported file types respectively.
+Therefore it shares the same supported file types.

 Currently, 8 predefined categories have been made for categorisation as follows:
 ```